Pakistan Library Automation Group

-Pakistan Library Automation Group (PakLAG), a not-for-profit trust, came into existence in year 2000, when some young professionals from the field of Library & Information Science in Pakistan wanted to institutionalize their volunteer work.
+Pakistan Library Automation Group (PakLAG), a not-for-profit trust, came into existence in year 2000, when some young professionals from the field of Library and Information Science in Pakistan wanted to institutionalise their volunteer work.
 Lahore based activity soon spread all over the country and volunteers from other provinces and cities joined the efforts to promote the use of ICTs in libraries.
 PakLAG has its chapters in all four provinces and federal capital.
 There is no membership fee and no official sponsorship.
 The idea was to achieve the objectives by promoting the self-reliance and economical solutions.

 Objectives

 Pakistan Library Automation Group (PakLAG) is committed to empower libraries and librarians of Pakistan to create true learning and research environment through learning the use of latest technologies, software and techniques.
 The objectives of PakLAG are: